soulwing/cas-extension/README.md

 * *server-url* -- URL for the CAS server
 * *service-url* -- URL for the application/service/container
 * *protocol* -- authentication protocol; CAS-1.0, CAS-2.0 (default), SAML-1.1
+* *proxy-callback-enabled* -- flag indicating whether a proxy granting ticket should be requested with each ticket validation (CAS-2.0 only)
-* *proxy-callback-url* -- URL for proxy granting ticket callbacks; default is no URL
+* *proxy-callback-path* -- URL path for proxy granting ticket callbacks (CAS-2.0 only); default is `/casProxyCallback`
 * *accept-any-proxy* -- flag indicating whether any proxy is acceptable; true or false (default)
 * *allow-empty-proxy-chain* -- flag indicating whether an empty proxy chain